andreasbm/router-slot/README.md

 ## 👍 Step 4 - Add some routes!

-Routes are added to the router through the `createRoutes` function.
-At least one of the routes must always match. *Remember that all pages needs to implement the `IPage` interface.
+Routes are added to the router through the `setup` function.
+At least one of the routes must always match. *Remember that all pages needs to implement the `IPage` interface*.

 ```javascript
 const router: Router = document.querySelector("router-component");